hacksparrow/apoc/README.md

 ### Variable placeholders

 ```
-MATCH (n:%animalType%) RETURN n
+MATCH (n:%type%) RETURN n
 ```

 Variable placeholders are marked with a variable name between %%.
-The variable placeholder is replaced with the corresponding variable value, when it is passed in an object as the second parameter of an apoc query.
+The variable placeholder is replaced with the corresponding variable value, when it is passed in a **variables** object as the second parameter of an apoc query.

 ```
 var apoc = require('apoc')
-var query = apoc.query('MATCH (n:%animalType%) RETURN n', { animalType: 'Dog' })
+var query = apoc.query('MATCH (n:%type%) RETURN n', { type: 'Dog' })
 ```

-becomes:
+resulting query:

 ```
 MATCH (n:Dog) RETURN n